IDK3999/blackjack-cpp/README.md

 By running "reset.sh", you reset your stats, settings and the main executable.

 The maximum money you can have is (2^63)-1, or the "long long" limit.
 Anything after that breaks the game.
 The maximum games you can play is the int limit.

+If you want to modify the code for whatever reason, first delete ./main (the executable).